Our Other Service Activities

 Please gather your old bras- not matter the condition- and contact us to collect them.

-The deadline for donating bras is September 27, 2021.
 Just contact us to make arrangements.

 Florida State Attorney's Clothing Closet